Intelli-Car/CarND-Capstone/README.md

 For details on DBW and the PID controller see sectin "2.4.1.
 Drive by Wire(DBW) and PID Controller"

 ### 2.1.1 Traffic Light detection
+This involves
+- Training
+  - Data collection
+    - Given rosbag data was used to capture images for training
+    - Label the data
+    - select a proper Model (Meta-architecture and Feature Extractor) to train with the Label images
+    - export the inference graph
+- Classification
+    - Get the realtime image from Carla's Camera
+    - Use the frozen inference graph above to classify if there is a traffic light in the image and what is the color of this light.

 #### 2.1.1.a Training

 ##### 2.1.1.a.1 Data Preparation

-We got the images of traffic light captured by simulator's camera and that by Carla's(Udacity's self driving car) camera from <link to the dataset>.
+We got the images of traffic light captured by simulator's camera and that by Carla's(Udacity's self driving car) rosbag [here](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view).
 We placed simulator and real car's images under `sim_data` and `real_data` folder respectively.
 Further divided each of them into `train` and `test` folders with 30% images in `test` folder.

 ![alt text][image1]